 How To Stage Your House for an Open House

-Begin with the exterior of your house, or your curb appeal.
-Take a fresh look at the exterior of your house from a street view.
-What jumps out at you?
-What dollar-earning features seem hidden?Acknowledging this assists us in deciding what we can do to invite buyers from the street and into your house.
-If your home's exterior isn't inviting with touched up paint and bright garden plants we'll need to address those issues.
-Follow the Curb Appeal Checklist and increase your home's final selling price.
+Start with the outside of your house, also called your curb appeal.
+Look at the exterior of your home from a quick glance from the street.
+What do you notice first?
+What positive features seem waiting to be noticed?Knowing this helps us to decide what plan of action we can use to invite buyers from the street and into your house.
+If your home's exterior isn't inviting with refreshed paint and colorful garden plants we'll need to address those as well.
+Follow the Curb Appeal Checklist and add dollars to your home's final selling price.

-I'll help you eliminate items that give the illusion of clutter.
-Counter tops should be clutter-free.
-Knickknacks, sentimental items, family photos, and refrigerator artwork should get moved out of sight.
-I can help you simplify the decor of house.
-Less than inviting or dirty spots make your home look unkempt and buyers have a more difficult time seeing themselves calling your property "home".
+I'll help you get rid of items that give the impression of clutter.
+Surface areas like tables, desks and counters should be clutter-free.
+Kitschy sculptures, souvenirs, family photos, and kids' drawings should get moved out of sight.
+I can help you de-clutter your house.
+Disheveled or busy areas make your home seem smaller and buyers have a more difficult time imagining themselves living there.

 Setting the Stage

-Brightening up each room is of major importance, so we'll do things like draw back curtains and create light where needed to invite the buyer inside.
-Together we'll enhance the mood of the house with enjoyable music to listen to while guests tour your home and assure a pleasing scent circulates throughout your house.
-We'll make use of cozy-looking throws, and place pillows on your love seat and bedding.
-Buyers should feel like your current house has the potential to be.
+Dark rooms can be a real mood killer, so we'll do things like draw back curtains and add lighting where needed to welcome the buyer.
+Together we'll enhance the ambiance with enjoyable music to listen to while guests look around your home and ensure a pleasing fragrance flows room-to-room.
+We'll include cozy-looking bedspreads, and pillows on your love seat and bed.
+We want buyers to feel like your house has the potential to be.